Is it the war for talent or is it really about the race for leadership?

 How are you getting your children ready/prepared for the burden of leading the company when you step away from the business?

 BM: One way I’ve done this is requiring my sons to start at the bottom.
 I sent them into the field to work with our construction teams.
-Put a shovel in their hands and a few Band-Aids in their pocket to cover the blisters that resulted.
-They did it all.
-Every dirty, tough job we had.
+I put a shovel in their hands and a few Band-Aids in their pocket to cover the blisters that resulted.
+They did it all, every dirty, tough job we had.
 The worst (or best) experience was washing our heavy equipment fleet at the end of the season.
 Over 300 units all had to be steam cleaned.
 Try holding a 3,000 psi wash wand for 10 hours straight.
 Your arms go numb.
 After earning the respect of our people, they were given more responsibilities.
 They both had six years of field experience before they got into the office.
 That purged the ‘silver spoon’ syndrome, and they could then work side-by-side with our leaders and learn and grow.
 Now, after working alongside our best leaders the last six years, they can enter the conversation because they have earned that right…it was not given to them.
 Getting them ready to lead the company has actually been a 15-year process.

 My two sons are eight years apart and so we have to pay attention to that.
 Field leadership and project supervision were key parts of this succession experience.
 Living on the project (hotel), being responsible for crews, knowing that you need to be the first one there at 6 a.m. every morning, and likely the last to leave at 8 p.m., was a tremendous growth stage for both of them.
-They got to know the expectations of owners, government agencies, and employees.
-And to deal with the frustration of weather and other challenges out of their control.
+They got to know the expectations of owners, government agencies, and employees and learned to deal with the frustration of weather and other challenges out of their control.
 It was truly growth by fire.
 They are both very motivated to learn and do what it takes to keep the company strong and progressing.
 We have put them through several personal and professional evaluations to determine their individual strengths and weaknesses: an Industrial Psychologist, The Strozzi Institute, Prouty L3 Leadership program, AGC Blueprint series, Prouty Strategy and Leadership Coaching, and numerous seminars and learning opportunities.
 We will likely have a father/son retreat experience in the future to be sure we have not missed anything.

 MF: Any other words of leadership wisdom today?

 BM: We have always stressed the importance of staying humble and connected to our employees.
 Yes, that requires sacrifice.
-Instead of going to a concert on Saturday, you may be attending a wedding or funeral of our ‘extended’ employee family.
-Or you might have to take a call from one of our folks who is all worked up over something and they just need to vent and someone to LISTEN.
-Leadership takes effort and paying attention to the details.
-And, the details include both life and work.
+Instead of going to a concert on Saturday, you may be attending a wedding or funeral of our extended employee family, or you might have to take a call from one of our folks who is all worked up over something and they just need to vent and someone to LISTEN.
+Leadership takes effort and paying attention to the details, and the details include both life and work.

 It is always a great affirmation for me when we have our mandatory company-wide meeting.
 I like to get to the parking lot for a quick look around.
 It gives all of us great satisfaction that many of our people are driving vehicles much nicer than what we drive.
-Just because we lead a successful company, we don’t need to show it off or make it obvious…stay humble.
+Just because we lead a successful company, we don’t need to show it off or make it obvious… stay humble.
 Let them show our success off for us.
 All this takes good communication to be sure that you are all on the same page with your company culture.

-Family meetings on a regular basis…at least quarterly, are a must.
+Family meetings on a regular basis… at least quarterly, are a must.
 Be sure you have talked about your core values and your shared MISSION.
 That will assure that your culture is strong.

-Culture transcends generations…that is the Holy Grail of passing on your family business.
+Culture transcends generations… that is the Holy Grail of passing on your family business.

 MF: Thank you, Brian.
 We wish you and your family the best as you entrust your company to the fourth generation and beyond.